-After receiving his Juris Doctorate from the University of the Pacific McGeorge School of Law, passing the Nevada Bar in 2005, and being hired by the Richard Harris Law Firm in Henderson, David Boehrer could not erase the impact of the following case: “When I first began practicing law, I handled a wrongful death case in Pahrump where a girl was killed by a fire truck that was not using sirens or lights while running a red light.
+After receiving his Juris Doctorate from the University of the Pacific McGeorge School of Law, passing the Nevada Bar in 2005, and getting hired by the Richard Harris Law Firm in Henderson, David Boehrer could not erase the impact of the following case: “When I first began practicing law, I handled a wrongful death case in Pahrump where a girl was killed by a fire truck that was not using sirens or lights while running a red light.
 The statutory maximum protected the city from this type of negligence.
 I felt it was unfair to let the city off so easily.
 Since then I have been motivated to get this changed and at the same time to help my clients in any way possible.”